Wordius/zola-publishink/content/notes/2025-09-01-one-piece-advice.md

 Butterick is a designer, writer, typographer, programmer, a lawyer, and one smart cookie.
 In addition to _Practical Typography_, the web book which gives the above advice, he has written _Typography for Lawyers_ and _Beautiful Racket_.
 They are both recommended reading, and not just for lawyers.

-Where most of the advice in _Typography for Lawyers_ relates to that profession, there is some useful advice that applies to anyone. _Beautiful Racket_, on the other hand, serves as an introduction to programming, which is what ‘Racket’ is, after all: a language-oriented progamming language.
+Where most of the advice in _Typography for Lawyers_ relates to that profession, there are some useful nuggets that apply to anyone. _Beautiful Racket_, on the other hand, serves as an introduction to programming, which is what ‘Racket’ is, after all: a language-oriented progamming language.

 Butterick is also the designer of a number of fine fonts, including Valkyrie, Century Supra, Concourse and Hermes Maia.
 They are available from [MB Fonts](https://practicaltypography.com/mb-fonts.html), along with the rest of his designs.